 A 2oz bottle of tincture will last approximately 2 weeks and a 4oz bottle will last approximately 4 weeks.

 Ingredients: Organic Red Raspberry Leaf, Squaw Vine, Dandelion Leaf, Nettle Leaf, Alfalfa, Chamomile, Oatstraw, and Peppermint Leaf.
-The regular tincture is extracted in brandy (made from grapes) and the non-alcohol version is extracted in organic vegetable glycerine (made with non-GMO soy) and distilled water.
+The regular tincture is extracted in organic grape alcohol, and the non-alcohol version is extracted in organic vegetable glycerine (made with non-GMO soy) and distilled water.
 All Herb Lore tinctures are gluten-free.

 Pregnancy Tea Plus Tincture is recommended for use during the last six weeks of pregnancy only.
 Pregnancy Tea or Pregnancy Tea Tincture is recommended for use otherwise.
 Both the Pregnancy Tea and Pregnancy Tea Plus Tincture can also be used for postpartum recovery.

 NOTE: Due to the Alfalfa in the combination, this product is not suitable for those on blood-thinning medications.

 TESTIMONIAL: I am really pleased with the results of women taking Pregnancy Tea Plus.
 So far we have not had to transfer any primips (first time moms) for anything among those taking it.
 Without it, we were transferring 20%.
 C.M., Midwife (homebirth)